-Robert LaMacchia and I were college roommates and talked about starting a publication like this for years.
+Robert LaMacchia and I were college roommates and discussed starting a publication like this for years.
 We both come from very different backgrounds and have widely different views on the abovementioned topics.
 However, over the last 15+, the open discussions we've shared have strengthened of friendship and helped in our personal growth, and we want the same for other like-minded individuals.

 Every person has a story to tell, and my story is most likely different from yours.
 But what we see on mainstream news networks and online publications is often divisive, seemingly making people with different ideals enemies.
 Have you ever thought it's strange that before the holiday family dinner, the discussion as you're driving over is "remember, no politics or religion?"
 Oddly, we can't discuss topics that affect our day-to-day lives without being combative.
 In a world where there are few universal truths, the only thing I think people agree on is that green texts are the worst!